 - Restless Legs Syndrome (RLS): Approximately one in five people with type 2 diabetes have restless legs syndrome, marked by tingling or other irritating sensations in the legs that can interfere with getting to sleep.
 People with diabetes are also at risk for another condition called peripheral neuropathy.
 Caused by nerve damage, the symptoms of peripheral neuropathy are very similar to RLS and include numbness, tingling, and pain in the extremities.
 People who experience these symptoms should consult a healthcare provider, as peripheral neuropathy requires treatment to reduce long-term nerve damage.

 - Obstructive Sleep Apnea (OSA): Obstructive sleep apnea is a sleep disorder in which a person momentarily stops breathing at recurring intervals throughout the night.
-In most cases, the person is not aware this is happening, though a sleeping partner may observe snoring and gasping.
-These lapses in breathing cause micro-arousals that interfere with the natural progression of the sleep stages and impair sleep quality.
+In most cases, the person is not aware this is happening, though a bed partner may observe snoring and gasping.
+These lapses in breathing cause micro-arousals (very brief awakenings) that interfere with the natural progression of the sleep stages and impair sleep quality.
 OSA typically occurs in people who are overweight or obese, as they often have a thicker neck circumference that interferes with the airway.
-The condition can be treated with a continuous positive airway pressure (CPAP) device that keeps the airway open to restore normal breathing.
+The condition can be treated with a continuous positive airway pressure (CPAP) device that keeps the airway open to restore normal breathing and reduce interruptions to sleep.

 Though sleep apnea does not directly cause diabetes, it is a risk factor for type 2 diabetes and has been shown to increase insulin resistance, even in non-diabetic and non-overweight people.
 The American Diabetes Association estimates that up to one in four people with type 2 diabetes also suffers from OSA, and a further quarter of type 2 diabetics suffer from another sleep-related breathing disorder.

 Both OSA and type 2 diabetes are more common in people who are overweight and obese.
-However, OSA appears to affect insulin resistance and glucose control even after controlling for obesity.
-Not only does OSA cause sleep fragmentation that interferes with slow-wave sleep, but it also periodically breaks off the body’s oxygen supply.
-Together, these effects lead to insulin resistance and impaired glucose metabolism.
+However, OSA appears to affect insulin resistance and glucose control even after controlling for obesity .
+Not only does OSA cause sleep fragmentation that interferes with slow-wave sleep, but it also periodically cuts off the body’s oxygen supply.
+Together, these effects lead to insulin resistance and impaired glucose metabolism .

 Careful management of blood sugar levels can help improve sleep for people with type 2 diabetes.
 Additionally, given the close relationship between diabetes and sleep, good sleep hygiene habits are particularly important.
 These include both daytime and nighttime habits, such as: